 Teeth cleaning helps to prevent tooth decay and problems with the gums and bone that support the teeth.
-Teeth cleaning can also remove superficial tooth stains related to diet and smoking so your teeth can look their natural best.
+Teeth cleaning can also remove surface tooth stains related to diet and smoking so your teeth can look their natural best.
 In fact, teeth cleaning is the first thing that should be done for anyone who is interested in teeth whitening.

-Further to this, the inflammation caused by dental plaque has now been linked to all kinds of other serious health issues including diabetes and heart disease.
+Furthermore, the inflammation caused by dental plaque has now been linked to all kinds of other serious health issues including diabetes and heart disease.
 The links between your oral health and your overall health make a six-monthly trip to the dentist all the more important.

 Of course, the professional teeth cleaning you’ll receive at Dental On Clarke is only one part of a much bigger picture.
 It’s important you clean your teeth well at home with a soft toothbrush and dental floss.
 Brush your teeth twice daily, and ideally use floss at least once daily.
 You might notice some initial bleeding from your gums when you floss, but keep going!
-Regular flossing will reduce the amount of plaque in your mouth, which will reduce your gum inflammation.
+Regular flossing will reduce the amount of plaque in your mouth, which will eventually reduce your gum inflammation.
 When gum inflammation goes away, so does gum bleeding.
 Ask us for tips on how to use floss easily and we’ll happily demonstrate.
 Some people really like mouthwashes as well, and for most people mouthwashes are fine but not essential.
 Mouthwashes are certainly not a substitute for thorough and effective teeth cleaning with a toothbrush and floss.

 What to expect at your dental check-up

-First and foremost, your dentist will conduct a physical examination; they’ll be looking for any signs of gingivitis or decay, as well as oral cancers.
+First and foremost, your dentist will conduct a physical examination; they’ll be looking for any signs of gingivitis or tooth decay, as well as oral cancers.
 They may also need to take x-rays, with your consent.